savva-k/savva-k.github.io/content/post/were-going-to-build-a-raft-again/index.md

   - "Blog"
 tags:
   - "trip"
+params:
-image: images/main.jpg
+  mainImage: images/main.jpg
+summary: "Writing this summary in 2024 and realizing that this trip was 10 years almost made me add the 'Funny and a Little Bit Sad' tag to it."
 ---

-Last year (as I remember it was 05 June 2014) we fused with friends on a raft, which was created by us.
-We used six 200 liters barrels and some boards, one friend of mine made a paddle-wheel, that worked really bad, the chain always jumped out the sprocket.
+Last year (as I remember it was 05 June 2014) we went rafting on a hand-made raft with friends.
+We used six 200 liters barrels and some planks, one of the guys made a paddle-wheel, which worked really bad, because the chain would always jump out of the sprocket.
 But it looked cool, it was an interesting mechanism.
-They fused two days, but I left them on the second day, because 6 June is my friend's b-day, so I had to go in another town to congratulate him.
-The path length was about 50 km, and we went 25 km for 12 hours!
+They rafted for two days, but I had to leave them on the second day, because it was my friend's birthday on 6 June, so I had to drive to another town to congratulate him and have some party.
+The route was around 50 km, and we went 25 km for 12 hours!
 It was really nice and funny.
 This year we will repeat our journey, I hope it will be at least like in last year, or better.

 Some photos from 2014: